 Players may always choose to play up, meaning to play in any tournament with a higher rating ceiling than the “natural” (or lowest possible) tournament for which they qualify by rating.
 Also, CSC reserves the right to require any player to play up based on his or her rating history.

-We plan to have 6 tournaments with 5 rounds and different time controls, as detailed below.
-The rating ceilings for tournaments with longer time controls will be higher; rating ceilings will be determined by CSC before the tournament begins.
-Players may choose to play up.
-CSC reserves the right to require any player to play in a higher tournament based on his or her rating history.
-Projected time controls are listed below.
+The tournaments will have different time controls, as detailed below.
 The time control indicates the number of minutes that each player has for the game; the “+2” indicates a 2-second increment, meaning that each player receives 2 additional seconds added onto his or her remaining time with each move.
+If fewer than six tournaments are defined, one or more of these time controls will not be used; if an event has more than five tournaments, we will either add G/10+2 or use one or more of the following time controls more than once.

 - G/12+2 (lowest rating ceiling)

 Personalized medals will be awarded to everyone scoring 3.0 points or more in any tournament.

 Class trophies will be awarded based on total points scored during the entire Series (October through March), with each player’s best four scores out of six tournaments counting toward a class trophy.
 Class trophy levels and total points needed for each level are as follows: Gold – 15.0, Silver – 12.5, Bronze – 10.0, Honorable Mention – 7.5.